 We all need water to survive and thrive.
-When we have gone without it for a while and suffered through the effects of a drought, we can really appreciate the sense of relief that comes when the water returns.
+When we have gone without it for awhile, and suffered through the impact of a drought, we can really appreciate the sense of relief that comes when the water finally returns.

 There is another type of water, a living water, that feeds and sustains our souls and brings us back from periods of spiritual dryness.
-We all go through times when God feels far away, and our spirit seems desperate and empty.
-Sometimes these are just normal bumps in the road on our life journey, other times they are brought on by our own poor choices and direction.
+Most of us go through times when God feels far away, and our spirit seems desperate and empty.
+Sometimes these are just normal bumps in the road on our life journey, other times they are brought about by our own poor choices and direction.

-Isaiah tells us that the Lord wants to help us with both types of dryness.
+The prophet Isaiah tells us that the Lord wants to refresh us from both physical and spiritual dryness.

 17 “The poor and needy seek water, but there is none,